-Offshore longline fishing fleet based on Kesennuma is one of the major offshore longline fleets in Japan.
+Longline fishing fleet based on Kesennuma is one of the major Japanese longline fleets.
 Their vessel size is in between 119 and 150 tons.
-They are mainly operating in the Oyashio-Kuroshio transition zonein the subtropical and temperate northwest Pacific where throughout year.
+This fleet is mainly operating in the Oyashio-Kuroshio transition zone the subtropical and temperate northwest Pacific where throughout year.
 Blue Shark is one of the primary target species, and they generally conduct blue shark targeting operation in the season between early summer to early autumn.